Medical Internship for Teenagers in Sri Lanka

 Finally, as you live and work in Sri Lanka with other teenagers, you will enjoy a range of new experiences.
 This will include the medical work you’ll be involved in, as well as a range of cultural activities in the evenings.

-You’ll live with a host family, which means you will be able to immerse yourself in the Sri Lankan way of life and eat local food.
+You’ll live with a host family, which means you will be able to immerse yourself in the Sri Lankan way of life and eat authentic local food.

 Map & Location